The Lord of the Rings: The War of the Rohirrim: Animation and design

 Richard Taylor, the creative director of special effects company Wētā Workshop, and illustrators Alan Lee and John Howe all returned from Jackson's film trilogy to work on The War of the Rohirrim.
-The film's visual style was described as being based on that of Jackson's films rather than the style of the previous animated Lord of the Rings films by Ralph Bakshi and Rankin/Bass.
+The visual style was described as being based on that of Jackson's films rather than the style of the previous animated Lord of the Rings films by Ralph Bakshi and Rankin/Bass.
 However, the producers did not want to just make an animated version of Jackson's style and instead embraced anime, and Kamiyama's style specifically.
 Boyens said they also took inspiration from the works of Akira Kurosawa and Hayao Miyazaki, particularly their focus on small details.
-Kamiyama wanted the characters and locations to look as realistic as possible while still being recognizable as anime.
+Kamiyama wanted the characters and locations to look as realistic as possible while still being recognisable as anime.
 Locations in the film that were previously seen in the live-action films include the Rohan capital of Edoras, their stronghold at the Hornburg which becomes known as Helm's Deep, and the fortress of Isengard.
 Old models from Wētā's archives were used as inspiration for some designs.

-Sola Entertainment began work on the film's animation by the time of its announcement in June 2021.
-A unique approach was used to create the film's traditional 2D animation: actors performed every scene of the film using motion capture, which was translated into 3D animation within Unreal Engine's real-time game engine; the 3D environment was used to determine the film's camera angles and movements, and this was translated into the final 2D animation.
+Sola Entertainment began work on the animation by the time of the film's announcement in June 2021.
+A unique approach was used to create the traditional 2D animation: actors performed every scene of the film using motion capture, which was translated into 3D animation within Unreal Engine's real-time game engine; the 3D environment was used to determine the camera angles and movements, and this was translated into the final 2D animation.
 Kamiyama did not want to use rotoscoping to trace over the 3D scenes.
 Instead, he asked the artists to use the 3D version as reference when creating their traditional 2D drawings.
 This process created more fluid movements but maintained the feeling of hand-drawn animation.
 One of the biggest challenges for the animation team was the large number of horses in the film; horses are important in Rohan culture but they are also notoriously difficult to animate.

 By June 2024, the film was two-and-a-half hours long after originally being envisioned as a 90-minute film.
 More than 60 companies had been brought in to help finish the animation work, and Chou said it was the most difficult project that he and Kamiyama had worked on.
 He noted that a feature-length, hand-drawn animated film would typically take five to seven years to be completed and attributed the faster production time for The War of the Rohirrim to Kamiyama's unique approach and the involvement of creatives from the live-action films.
 Animation work for the film was completed by late October.